Gwyneth Paltrow trial: Actress denies hit-and-run in ski crash

 Lawyers for Mr Sanderson say Ms Paltrow was distracted by her children on the slope, and quickly fled the crash.

-"Two skis came in between my skis, and [I heard] a very strange grunting noise," she said, describing how Mr Sanderson allegedly crashed into her from behind on a beginners' slope at Deer Valley in February 2016.
+"Two skis came in between my skis, and [I heard] a very strange grunting noise," she said, describing how Mr Sanderson, a retired eye doctor, allegedly crashed into her from behind on a beginners' slope at Deer Valley in February 2016.

 "Is this a practical joke.
 Is someone doing something perverted?" she told the court she recalled thinking in that moment.